MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-elastic-pool-overview.md

 The following describes the architecture of an elastic pool for Hyperscale databases:

-- A Hyperscale elastic pool consists of a primary pool that hosts primary Hyperscale databases, and, if configured, up to four additional high availability pools.
+- A Hyperscale elastic pool consists of a primary pool that hosts primary Hyperscale databases and, if configured, up to four additional high-availability pools.
 - Primary Hyperscale databases hosted in the primary elastic pool share the SQL Server database engine (sqlservr.exe) compute process, vCores, memory, and SSD cache.
 - Configuring high availability for the primary pool creates additional high availability pools that contain read-only database replicas for the databases in the primary pool.
-Each primary pool can have a maximum of four high availability replica pools.
-Each high availability pool shares compute, SSD cache, and memory resources for all the secondary read-only databases in the pool.
+Each primary pool can have a maximum of four high-availability replica pools.
+Each high-availability pool shares compute, SSD cache, and memory resources for all the secondary read-only databases in the pool.
 - Hyperscale databases in the primary elastic pool all share the same log service.
-Since databases in the high availability pools don't have write workload, they don't utilize the log service.
+Since databases in the high availability pools don't have a write workload, they don't utilize the log service.
-- Each Hyperscale database has its own set of page servers, and these page servers are shared between the primary database in the primary pool, and all secondary replica databases in the high availability pool.
+- Each Hyperscale database has its own set of page servers, and these page servers are shared between the primary database in the primary pool and all secondary replica databases in the high availability pool.
 - Geo-replicated secondary Hyperscale databases can be placed inside another elastic pool.
 - Specifying `ApplicationIntent=ReadOnly` in your database connection string routes you to a read-only replica database in one of the high availability pools.